pammacdotnet/TypstPaper/paper.typ

 == Styling
-Typst makes styling documents easy, flexible, and consistent with a modern and declarative approach.
+Typst makes styling documents flexible, and consistent with a modern and declarative approach.
 In certain ways, it operates very similarly to CSS, but built for typesetting.
 With more detail, it uses a consistent and hierarchical styling model where styles can be defined globally, applied to specific elements, or inherited through logical relationships.
 Typst leverages a declarative syntax combined with programmatic features, allowing users to define reusable styles, functions, and templates.
 For example, document-wide settings like fonts, margins, and colors can be set at the beginning, while local overrides can be applied to headings, tables, or other elements using rules and selectors.
 This ensures a clean separation of content and presentation while maintaining flexibility.
-Additionally, Typst's styling system supports dynamic adjustments—such as conditionally changing layouts or automating typographic refinements—thanks to its built-in scripting capabilities.
+Additionally, Typst's styling system supports dynamic adjustments, such as conditionally changing layouts or automating typographic refinements, thanks to its built-in scripting capabilities.

+One of Typst's key strengths is its composability: styles can be defined as functions or _mixins_, enabling modular and reusable design systems.
+For instance, a custom heading style can encapsulate font choices, spacing, and numbering logic, then be reused across the document with variations.
+The system also handles inheritance and cascading predictably, avoiding the complexity seen in some web CSS models.
+By combining the rigor of traditional typesetting with modern programming paradigms, Typst provides a powerful yet intuitive way to manage document styling, whether for academic papers, technical reports, or dynamic publications.
+For instance, the style rules necessary to produce @fig:affine are presented in @fig:setshow.
 #figure(
   caption: [Example of a global `set` command and `show` rule (on the heading elements) necessary to render the content of @fig:affine],
   kind: table,